Hsillman/Popular-algorithms/README.md

 ├── LinkedLists
 │   ├── MergeTwoSortedLists.py                           # Python code for merging two sorted linked lists.
 │   ├── ReverseLinkedList.py                             # Python code for reversing a linked list.
+│   └── ZipperLists.py                                   # Python code to create a zipper list from two input lists.
 ├── Images                                               # Images used for the README.md file.
 ├── README.md
 ├── BinarySearch.py                                      # Python code for binary search.